Go-to-Market Strategy Template

 Every product and market presents different challenges and opportunities, so it’s important to map out your go-to-market strategy thoroughly for each.

-How do you use the go-to-market strategy template?
+How to use the go-to-market strategy template

 Invite team members to join your board and collaborate.

-You can upload other file types such as documents, photos, videos, and PDFs to store all the relevant information in one place.
+You can upload other file types, such as documents, photos, videos, and PDFs, to store all the relevant information in one place.

 You may also find it useful to link to or embed other boards such as Personas and Marketing Strategy.